u1tbmo/exercism-exercises/README.md

 # Exercism Exercises

-Just a repo of my solutions and stuff on exercism.
+Just a repo of my solutions and stuff on [Exercism](https://exercism.org/).